facebookresearch/DejaVuOSS/README.md

 ```
 The list is currated based on ResNet50 and Naive Bayes correlation detection classifiers trained on 300k examples (300 per class) chosen uniformly random from ImageNet training dataset.
 We share a list of dataset-level correlations based the intesection of two ResNet50-based correlation detection models trained with different random initialization seeds and a Naive Bayes classifer.
 Naive Bayes uses top 5 background annotations as input features.

+## License

+DejaVuOSS is licensed under the CC-BY-NC 4.0 license.